Jonesey13/UFO-MultiMadnessMod/README.md

 Thank you to the incredible [Underminers team](https://github.com/UnderminersTeam) for providing such a useful and versatile modding library for Game Maker Studio.

 Credit also goes to [this UFO50 Wiki](https://ufo50.miraheze.org/) for documenting where to begin with modding UFO50.

+Kudos to [Terrance](https://github.com/Terrance) for putting in the legwork for making Bushido Ball 4 player.

 Next up a big thanks to [p-sam](https://github.com/p-sam) for providing such a good modding framework (this is a pale imitation of what you've already done).